minto3792/nxcloud-tool/README.md

 ## Acknowledgments

+- Thanks to the open-source community for inspiration and support
-- Nextcloud team for the AIO Docker setup
+- Nextcloud team for their excellent AIO Docker setup
 - Zenity developers for the GUI framework
-- Open source community for contributions and feedback
+- All contributors and users of this tool

 ---